The Deckfather and Friends Blog

-Over the years, I've had the pleasure of booking or playing for many talented individuals in the scene.
-I'm excited to announce a new blog series on my website where I'll be interviewing these people.
+Over the years, I've had the pleasure of booking or playing for many talented people in the scene.
+I'm excited to announce a new blog series on my website where I'll be interviewing them.

-I have seen many of them grow since their early days, and I'm looking forward to sharing their insights and experiences with you.
+I have seen many of them grow since their early days, many of them inspired me to start The Deckfather.
+I'm looking forward to sharing their insights and experiences with you.
 I believe their stories will offer a unique perspective on the scene and provide valuable tips for those starting out.

-My first choice is someone I have known a number of years, I think I met him at Bang Face and I booked him for a legendary party I hosted which still gets talked about to this day.
+My first choice is someone I have known a number of years, I believe I met him at Bang Face and after this I booked him for a legendary party I hosted which still gets talked about to this day.
 Dave has been actively involved in the scene for a number of years and plays amazing DJ Sets!
 Lets see what he has to say.

 What advice do you have for up and coming DJ's?